To be used a Service exists at a database level and, to accept connections from outside the database server, is registered to a Listener.

 BEGIN

-SELECT database_role INTO role FROM v$database;
+SELECT database_role INTO v_role FROM V$DATABASE;

-IF role = 'PHYSICAL STANDBY' THEN
+IF v_role = 'PRIMARY' THEN

 END IF;